Earth's crust: Formation and evolution

 The average age of Earth's current continental crust has been estimated to be about 2.0 billion years.
 Most crustal rocks formed before 2.5 billion years ago are located in cratons.
-Such old continental crust and the underlying mantle asthenosphere are less dense than elsewhere in Earth and so are not readily destroyed by subduction.
+Such an old continental crust and the underlying mantle asthenosphere are less dense than elsewhere on Earth and so are not readily destroyed by subduction.
 Formation of new continental crust is linked to periods of intense orogeny, which coincide with the formation of the supercontinents such as Rodinia, Pangaea and Gondwana.
 The crust forms in part by aggregation of island arcs including granite and metamorphic fold belts, and it is preserved in part by depletion of the underlying mantle to form buoyant lithospheric mantle.
 Crustal movement on continents may result in earthquakes, while movement under the seabed can lead to tidal waves.